 The IoT network is 5G-ready and primed for AI, robotics and more.

-Sprint and Ericsson have teamed up to create a distributed and virtualized core IoT-dedicated network and a new IoT operating system.
-They’re designed to optimize data flow for real-time, actionable intelligence at the network edge for both enterprises and end users.
-The companies say their goal is to create an infrastructure that will be future-proof.
+Sprint and Ericsson have teamed up to create a distributed and virtualized core IoT-dedicated network and a new IoT OS.
+Together, they optimize data flow for real-time, actionable intelligence at the network edge for both enterprises and end users.
+The companies want to create a future-proof infrastructure.

-The network is dedicated to ensure low latency and high availability while reducing the distance between the device providing the data and the IoT app processing it.
-Nodes are distributed directly to the enterprise to meet an organization’s security, privacy, and latency requirements.
-It’s also 5G-ready.
+The network reduces the distance between the device providing the data and the IoT app processing it.
+It distributes nodes directly to the enterprise to meet security, privacy, and latency requirements.

-“Sprint is a pioneer in IoT and we are excited to work together to create a truly disruptive IoT business,” said Asa Tamsons, senior vice president and head of business area technology & emerging business, Ericsson.
+“Sprint is a pioneer in IoT and we are excited to work together to create a truly disruptive IoT business,” says Asa Tamsons, SVP and Head of Business Area Technology & Emerging Business, Ericsson.
 “Sprint will be one of the first to market with a distributed core network and operating system built especially for IoT and powered by Ericsson’s IoT Accelerator platform.
 Our goal is to make it easy for Sprint and their customers to access and use connected intelligence, enabling instant and actionable insights for a better customer experience and maximum value.”